mrgloom/MNIST-dataset-in-different-formats/README.md

 Corinna Cortes, Google Labs, New York
 Christopher J.C.
 Burges, Microsoft Research, Redmond

-Just a mirror of http://yann.lecun.com/exdb/mnist/
+Dataset can be downloaded at http://yann.lecun.com/exdb/mnist/
 ~~~

 For classification error % results introduced in literature please refer to